Salomons - CCCU

 • A MSc transcript (if applicable).

-• IELTS certificate (if English is not your first language and none of your university degrees were taught or examined in the English language).
+• IELTS test certificate (if English is not your first language and none of your university degrees were taught or examined in the English language).

 Driving Licence

 Due to the large regional area covered by our placement trusts (parts of which are quite rural and inaccessible by public transport) and the requirement of many of placement providers that trainees have access to a car, in order to visit service users and local services; applicants must hold a valid driving licence which permits the holder to drive in the UK.
+The university will ask for a copy of your driving licence as part of the application process.

 Driving licence and disabilities